ulises-8/Readme/Readme.md

-- 👋 Hi, I'm Ulises, and this is my odyssey in programming and technology.
+- 👋 Hi, I'm Ulises, and this is my odyssey in programming and technology
-- I started learning programming in October 2020 (when I signed up for an introductory programming course in Python at Foothill College)
+- I started learning programming in October 2020 - when I signed up for an introductory programming course in Python at Foothill College
 - I then took an intermediate-level course, and finally, an "advanced data structures and algorithms" class
 - In total, there are 19 projects (10 intermediate, 9 advanced) in the Python repository that illustrate my perseverance, growth and progress in programming :muscle: